tongjingqi/Thinking-with-Video/README.md

 - **All Text-Centric Tasks**: [`TextCentric/`](./TextCentric)

 <a id="benchmark-results"></a>
 ## 📈 Benchmark Results

 ### Performance Comparison Across All Tasks

-The table below summarizes the accuracy (%) of Sora-2 compared with state-of-the-art vision-language models across all second-level tasks in VideoThinkBench:
+The table below summarizes the accuracy (%) of Sora-2 compared with SOTA vision-language models across the tasks in VideoThinkBench (full test):

 | **Category** | **Task** | **Sora-2** | **Gemini 2.5 Pro** | **GPT5 high** | **Claude Sonnet 4.5** |
 |--------------|----------|------------|-------------------|--------------|---------------------|